Faculty Clinician-track Educator Opportunity with the Program in Occupational Therapy at Washington University School of Medicine

 - Eligible for or holds occupational therapy licensure in the state of Missouri

 - Developing ideas for scholarly research, in preparation for juried publications and presentations.

-- Ability to mentor students through directed clinical/community research or program development projects consistent with a line of scholarly work; preference may be given to applicants with an established line of scholarly research.
+- Ability to mentor students through directed clinical/community research or program development projects consistent with a developing line of scholarly work.

 - Ability to mentor and advise students.

 - Experience delivering curriculum through contemporary instructional technologies, which includes the virtual classroom.

 - Experience using learning management systems to support teaching role.

 - Active involvement and/or leadership in local, state or national professional organizations.